wavestoweather/AD_Sensitivity_Analysis/README.md

 Using Jupyter Notebooks
 -----------------------
+- **Plot_MSE.ipynb:** Get the most important parameters for each output parameter, calculate and plot correlation and predicted errors over time.
+- **Plot_Segment_identifier.ipynb:** An interactive notebook that shows different ways to identify segments, comparisons to sensitivities and plots confusion matrix for different input parameters and detection methods.
 - **Plot_physics.ipynb:** Plot single microphysical processes with a given range of input parameters.
-Helpful if you want to see "what happens" and for debugging.
+Helpful if you want to see "what happens" in each processes and for debugging.
 - **Plot_sensitivities.ipynb:** Use this as a starting point to plot results from a simulation and to plot the sensitivities.
-- **Plot_simulation.ipynb:** Plot the data from netcdf files to get an idea, what's inside.
-Or you just use [Panoply](https://www.giss.nasa.gov/tools/panoply/) if you want something more elaborate.
-We also approve [Met.3D](https://met3d.wavestoweather.de/met-3d.html) for visualization and work towards as much compatibility as possible.

 Adding New Physics